A complete restream tutorial for beginners. I walk through all of the handy features of Restream to get you up and streaming quickly and easily.

 Did my, you know, put on my war dress ready to live stream and then went to log to Restream and it was down.
 And I checked Twitter and they’re like, “Oh yeah, we’re aware that it’s down for some users”.

 And I was literally contemplating whether I reschedule or not, but we gave it a couple of minutes, it came back up and I said, let’s just do it.
 And it’s just been one of those nights where it’s like, “Hmm, Hmm.
 Should I have rescheduled this?”
 I don’t know.
 I thought I got through it.
 And I think that you know, I gave a good walkthrough of Restream.

-So hopefully that shows you how to actually use the platform.
+Hopefully that shows you how to actually use the platform.
 Now, that essentially wraps us up.
 And if you found this video useful, give me a thumbs up and don’t forget to subscribe to my channel if you haven’t already, where I do a lot of social media and live streaming tutorials to help you live stream better and get your message and video out there.

 Now if you really want to level up your live streams, make sure that you grab a copy of my Facebook Live Cheat Sheets if you haven’t got them already.
 It’s a super simple guide to get up and streaming on Facebook live, even if you’ve never hit record before.

-So I’ll put it on the screen as well as in the description for you to grab.
+I’ll put it on the screen as well as in the description for you to grab.
 Thank you so much, everyone for joining me tonight and putting up with me on this strange tech night.

 We’ll be doing a live stream on StreamYard versus Restream, which stream reigns supreme?
-So I’m going to be comparing the features of both platforms so you can decide for yourself which one is better if you’re kind of tossing up between them.
+I’m going to be comparing the features of both platforms so you can decide for yourself which one is better if you’re kind of tossing up between them.
 We’re going to talk about the features and have a look at them side by side.

-So that should be really fun.
+That should be really fun.
 Thanks for joining me tonight or on the replay and I’ll see you on the next live stream.
 Bye for now.